mlund/faunus/docs/_docs/energy.md

 ## Custom Group-Group Potential

 For two different or equal molecule types (`name1`, `name2`), this adds a user-defined energy function given at run-time.
-In addition to physical constants, the following varibles are available:
+The following variables are available:

-`constants`        | Description
+`variable`        | Description
 -----------------  | --------------------------------
 `R`                | Mass center separation (Å)
 `Z1`               | Average net-charge of group 1